NITECORE MH25GTS flashlight review:

 Batteries and charging:

-- Nitecore included a 3500mAh button top battery (protected!).
-It’s a NL1835HP 3500mAh 8A.
+Nitecore included a 3500mAh button-top battery (protected!).
+It’s an NL1835HP 3500mAh 8A.
 Which means it should be able to deliver 8A continuously.
-Unfortunately I can’t test that.
+Unfortunately, I can’t test that.
+Flat-top batteries will work as well because on both sides there are springs.

 Charge level indicator /battery level indicator: